WBRD AM & FM - A History

 WBRD-AM 1420 & WBRD-FM 103.3 Bradenton – WBRD was a one-kilowatt AM daytimer, that was licensed to the city of BRaDenton in 1957.
 It was commonly referred to as The Bird, and was owned by Sunshine State Broadcasting (Robert R. Nelson, president and general manager).
 Its first studios were at the tower site in the 2100 block of 26th Avenue East before relocating to 2600 First Street W (U.S. 41).

-In September 1963, Nelson put 26,000 watt WBRD-FM on the air with separate programming (in stereo) at 103.3.
-A decade later, the station evolved into a beautiful music format as The Dove WDUV.
+In September 1963, Nelson put 26,000 watt WBRD-FM on the air with separate programming (easy listening in stereo) at 103.3.
+In 1971, the format flipped to country.
+Two years later, the FM evolved into beautiful music The Dove WDUV.

 In the late 80’s, WBRD moved its towers to a site off 33rd Street W in Palmetto, which enabled it to go 24-hours and increase power to 2500 watts day and one kilowatt night.
 This move also required the station be licensed to Palmetto.
 One of the two towers at the old transmitter site was dismantled and the other left for use as a non-directional backup.